Creating an Omnichannel Strategy for ABM

 Why is an omnichannel approach important to ABM?

-The reasons to create an omnichannel strategy for ABM are largely the same as those for your broad-based demand gen campaigns.
+The reasons to pursue omnichannel marketing for ABM are largely the same as for your broad-based demand gen campaigns.

 B2B buyers want the same experience they have as consumers.